blockchainofthings/Catenis-API-Docs/source/includes/set_permission_rights.md

 | &nbsp;&nbsp;&nbsp;&nbsp;`isProdUniqueId` | Boolean | *(optional, default: __`false`__)* Indicates whether the supplied ID is a product unique ID. |

 <aside class="success">
-Removes of permission rights are always processed first.
+Removals of permission rights are always processed first.
 Thus, one can completely reset the permission rights at a given level by passing the wildcard character <code>*</code> for the <code>none</code> entry, and at the same time the IDs of the entities for which either <code>allow</code> or <code>deny</code> right is to be set.
 </aside>